Harry Bateman – Managing Director, second generation

 “The best way I knew how to celebrate my son’s birth was to buy somewhere that would be able to sell Batemans beer.”

 My parents had taught me many things, but one of the finest principles they instilled in me was never to give up.
-So I told my friend, “If the ship’s going down, I’m going down with her.”
+So, during some difficult times I told a colleague, “If the ship’s going down, I’m going down with her.”

 In 1927 I was, in my own way, a very excited man.
 My first son, George, had been born.
 The best way I knew how to celebrate this day was to buy somewhere that would be able to sell Batemans beer.
 So I decided to purchase the Vine Hotel in Skegness.